shaponpal6/Image-to-video-3d/README.md

 ### **Step 3: Download the Video**
 - After processing, a "Download" button will appear.
 - Click it to download the final MP4 file.

 ---

+## **Features**

+1. **User-Friendly Interface**:
+   - Drag-and-drop or click to upload multiple images.
+   - Real-time preview of uploaded images in a grid format.

+2. **Image to Video Conversion**:
+   - Converts multiple uploaded images into a seamless video.
+   - Adds 3D-like motion effects to each image.

+3. **Download Final Video**:
+   - After conversion, users can download the video in MP4 format.

+4. **Progress Bar**:
+   - Displays a loader and progress bar during video generation.
+   -

+---